5.3. GPU and CUDA Boundaries

 -

-FFT and FNO kernels: the FNO path uses cuFFT plus fused spectral multiplication and explicit backward kernels, with a dense CPU DFT reference kept for comparison;
+FFT and FNO kernels: the FNO path uses cuFFT plus fused spectral multiplication and explicit backward kernels, with a dense CPU DFT reference for comparison;

 -